Parser (Pydantic)

 This is radically different from the Validator utility which validates events against JSON Schema.

-You can use parser's validator for deep inspection of object values and complex relationships.
+You can use Pydantic's validator for deep inspection of object values and complex relationships.

 There are two types of class method decorators you can use:

-- Useful to quickly validate an individual field and its valueroot_validator
+- Useful to quickly validate an individual field and its valuemodel_validator

 - Useful to validate the entire model's data